Business integrity and responsible marketing

-- Behaviour in Business seeks to prevent the infringement of business integrity by addressing topics such as bribery, granting of advantages, dealing with third parties, receipt of gifts and conflicts of interest.
+- The Behaviour in Business – Directive on Integrity seeks to prevent the infringement of business integrity by addressing topics such as bribery, improper advantages, gifts, entertainment, dealing with business parties and conflicts of interest.

-- Roche Group Insider Policy applies to and must be signed by employees who have access to sensitive data or who are authorised to undertake major financial transactions.
-The policy is intended to ensure professional behaviour and to reinforce Roche’s reputation as a trustworthy company and reliable partner.
+- The Roche Group Insider Directive is intended to ensure professional behaviour and to reinforce Roche’s reputation as a trustworthy company and reliable partner.
+An insider declaration must be signed by employees who have access to sensitive data or who are authorised to undertake major financial transactions.

 The pharmaceutical industry is governed by strict regulations and guidelines for the sale and marketing of products.
 Our Code of Conduct addresses responsible marketing practices, setting out standards for adhering to regulatory compliance and for interacting and engaging with healthcare professionals.
 Roche’s interactions with healthcare professionals are aimed at exchanging scientific information that can help to optimise the use of Roche’s products and services.
 All these interactions are based on standards of integrity and fair remuneration for services.
 We are committed to benchmarking our achievements against best practice; this includes transparent reporting.

-- comply with applicable laws, regulations, industry codes and Roche’s internal and standards
+- comply with applicable laws, regulations, industry codes and Rochestandards

-- defend Roche’s interests against unfair competitive practices
+- defend Roche’s products and interests against unfair competitive practices

 We specifically train staff who interact with healthcare professionals and maintain rigorous standards of risk management and compliance.